Involving Community at Every Step of the Process

 Listen fully to each point of view, looking for areas of agreement and alignment between perspectives.
 Keep each group’s perspective in mind as you move through the needs assessment, product selection, funding, and implementation phases, weighing the pros and cons of each perspective for a final decision that reflects shared community values and can effectively meet student needs.

-For examples of specific questions to engage each stakeholder group, visit here.
+For specific questions to engage each community member group, visit here.

-Stakeholder engagement is a continuous process, and you should plan for it throughout the journey of selecting and implementing digital products to support student mental health and well-being.
-The remainder of this section highlights every stage of stakeholder engagement: assessing student needs, selecting a product, funding, and implementation.
-While many stakeholders have a role throughout the process, we call out the key stakeholders in each stage.
+Community engagement is a continuous process, and you should plan for it throughout the journey of selecting and implementing digital products to support student mental health and well-being.
+The remainder of this section highlights every stage of community engagement: assessing student needs, selecting a product, funding, and implementation.
+While many community members have a role throughout the process, we call out the community groups in each stage.

-Stage 1: Engaging Stakeholders to Assess Student Needs
+Stage 1: Engaging Your Community to Assess Student Needs

 It is critical to assess students’ needs for mental health support from the beginning.
 In this phase, you will bring together a variety of perspectives and expertise to understand the challenges students are experiencing around mental health and well-being, as well as gauge where student well-being and mental health can be supported by digital products.

-During the needs assessment, you will involve a variety of stakeholders to:
+During the needs assessment, you will involve a variety of community members to:

 • Identify mental health challenges and barriers to care that students experience at school, home, and in the community.